rabrunos/ESL-Installer/README.md

 # ESL-Installer
 This is an installer for [Ozzfest's Easy Solo Lobby](https://www.unknowncheats.me/forum/red-dead-redemption-2-a/412902-100-easy-solo-lobby.html)
+Also [Easy Solo Lobby Installer](https://www.unknowncheats.me/forum/red-dead-redemption-2-a/491745-easy-solo-tool-installer.html) in Unknown Cheats

 ### Functions
 - Checks if Red Dead Online is running